CSA-OCP-GER/chatbot-development-hands-on-day/README.md

 # Chatbot Development Hands-On Day

 Welcome to the Chatbot Development Hands-On Day!
 Today, we'll go through how to build a simple "Time-Off Bot" using [Azure Bot Service](https://docs.microsoft.com/en-us/azure/bot-service/).
 The day is organized by different challenges and participants should complete Step 1 through 4.
 Step 5 contains additional ideas that can be implemented if desired.
+The steps are structured the following way:

+* Step 1: Setup a basic bot
+* Step 2: Implement the dialog flow
+* Step 3: Add natural language understanding
+* Step 4: Implement business logic
+* Step 5: Further ideas

 Our final bot might look something like this: